dmavrofridis/Data-Analysis-Chicago-Crime-Database/checkpoint-1/README.md

 ## Question 5:
 #### What is the percentage of officers that used excessive force when they were not required to do so?
-For example, when the subject is unarmed.
+For example, when the subject was unarmed.

 ## Question 6: